Start with the player's current mouthpiece and map from there.

 Shank size.
 TS = small shank, for small-bore trombones and most euphoniums/baritones.
 TT = large shank, for large-bore symphonic tenors.
 Same rim diameter — different shank.

-Why do players often need to push their tuning slide in after switching to Monette?
+Why does a player often need to push their tuning slide in after switching to Monette?

 Monette mouthpieces have a lower natural pitch centre than conventional equipment.
 Because the player is no longer compensating with muscle tension, their natural pitch centre drops.
-Pushing the slide in corrects this — it's expected and correct.
+Pushing the slide in often brings the setup back into alignment — that adjustment is commonly expected.

 Does the trombone use S-numbers or V-numbers?